carmenabans/Employee-burnout-prediction/README.md

-# Employee Burntout Prediction using Machine Learning
+# Employee Burnout Prediction using Machine Learning

 ## Introduction:
 This project aims to build models using various preprocessing techniques to predict employee burnout.
 The dataset used was collected by the HR department of a company that is concerned about its employee attrition (burnout) rate.